 Do Houses Sell from an Open House?

-Whether houses sell from an open house is an interesting question.
-I will cut right to the chase.
 An open house doesn't hurt a home's chances of selling, but whether it actually sells the house is debatable.
-It's not unthinkable to sell a house at an open house, but it is unlikely.
+It's not unthinkable to make a sale at an open house, but it is unlikely.
 The reasoning has to do with the people who go to an open house.

 Most buyers who are seriously shopping for a home are working with a real estate agent.
 They get new listings from their agent as new homes come on the market.
 Their agent takes them out to look at homes, and they get private tours.
 Generally, by the time a house is held open, a serious buyer has already seen it.